-Hermetic connectors, such as the qualified MIL-DTL-38999 Series I, II, III and IV supplied by Glenair, are designed for use in pressurized or severe environmental applications.
-Typical environments include geophysical, medical and military aerospace-in fact, the requirement for connector hermeticity was originally driven by military electronic applications.
+Hermetic connectors, such as the MIL-DTL-38999 Series I, II, III and IV supplied by Glenair, are designed for use in pressurized or severe environmental applications.
+Typical environments include geo-physical, medical and military aerospace-in fact, the requirement for connector hermeticity was originally driven by military electronic applications.
 Hermeticity is generally defined as the state or condition of being air or gas tight.
-In interconnect applications, "hermetic" refers to packaging technology designed to prevent gasses from passing through pressure barriers via the connector, as it is important to prevent any moisture in the leaked gas from condensing inside the pressurized enclosure.
+In interconnect applications, hermetic refers to packaging technology designed to prevent gasses from passing through pressure barriers via the connector.
+The reason this is important is to prevent any moisture in the leaked gas from condensing inside the pressurized enclosure.
 The point at which moisture will condense is called the "dew point"-or the precise moment when humidity, pressure, and temperature allows condensation to form.

-Glenair typically specifies stainless steel, carbon steel, titanium or Kovar for its hermetic products to provide an effective barrier against gas ingress and corrosion caused by dew point condensation.
+Glenair typically specifies stainless steel, titanium or Kovar for its hermetic products to provide an effective barrier against gas ingress and corrosion caused by dew point condensation.
 The hermetic sealing helps insure against damage to sensitive electronic systems and components.

-When an electric current must pass through a high-pressure differential barrier, the potential exists for gases, and, in some rare cases, particulate matter, to penetrate the barrier and, as described above, to form condensation in the equipment enclosure.
+When an electric current must pass through a high-pressure differential barrier, the potential exists for gases, and in some rare cases particulate matter, to also penetrate the barrier and, as described above, to form condensation in the equipment enclosure.
 In the receptacle cabling on the vacuum side of the barrier this may result in dielectric breakdown, corrosion, and loss of insulation resistance between conductors (a properly built plug assembly on the non-vacuum side is adequately sealed with conventional environmental protections and so is impervious to moisture ingress).

-The classic hermetic application is a receptacle feed-through penetrating a pressurized bulkhead, or a pressurized equipment housing-such as is found in inertial navigation units in aircraft.
-The introduction of moisture-laden air into but, more precisely, to insure malfunctions do not occur in sensitive electronic systems due to air or gas ingressions.
+The classic hermetic application is a receptacle feedthrough penetrating a pressurized bulkhead, or a pressurized equipment housing-such as is found in inertial navigation units in an aircraft.
+The introduction of moisture-laden air into such an enclosure may be enough to produce false readings and other malfunctions in the device.
+The ultimate purpose of hermetic sealing then is not merely to "avert the ingress of air or gas into pressurized environments to prevent corrosion resulting from dew point condensation", but more precisely to insure malfunctions do not occur in sensitive electronic systems due to said ingress.

-such an enclosure

-may be enough

-to produce false

-readings and other

-malfunctions in the

-device.
-The ultimate

-purpose of hermetic

-sealing then is not

-merely to avert the ingress

-of air or gas into pressurized

-environments to prevent corrosion

-resulting from dew point condensation,

-Connector hermeticity may be negatively affected both by the permeability of shell materials and the quality of the sealing technology.
+Connector Hermeticity may be negatively affected both by the permeability of shell materials and the quality of the sealing technology.
 Metal materials are typically chosen due to their relative impermeability to gas, although certain plastics may also be used.
-Glenair typically specifies stainless steel, carbon steel, titanium or Kovar for its hermetic products, as all these base materials provide an effective barrier against gas ingress.
+Glenair typically specifies stainless steel, titanium or Kovar for its hermetic products, as all three base materials provide an effective barrier against gas ingress.
 But even metal materials are permeable to gas leakage to some degree, and the minimal permeability of metal materials can be worsened when weld and solder joints are formed between connector shell materials and the base material of the bulkhead.
-Electrode coatings used in welding readily attract moisture in the work causing micro cracks and fissures.
-If other stresses are present, such as vibration and shock, micro-cracking can progress to larger fissures visible to the human eye.
+Electrode coatings used in welding readily attract moisture in the work which can result in micro cracks and fissures.
+If other stresses are present, such as vibration and shock, micro-cracking can progress to fissures which are visible to the human eye.
 Optimizing hermeticity should therefore always include examination of welds for any cracks or fissures that could provide a leakage path.
-Although moderately effective sealing